tc39/proposal-observable/README.md

 `Observable.from` converts its argument to an Observable.

 - If the argument has a `Symbol.observable` method, then it returns the result of invoking that method.
-If the resulting object is not an instance of Observable, then it is wrapped in an Observable which will delegate subscription.
+If the resulting object is not a direct instance of Observable, then it is wrapped into an Observable which will delegate subscription.
 - Otherwise, the argument is assumed to be an iterable and the iteration values are delivered synchronously when `subscribe` is called.